Building An Ideal Online

 There are many different ways to structure a course but the 2 key categories to consider are:

 - The Mini Offering

 The Deep Dive is suitable for experienced coaches.

-This is the category you pick if you feel ready to get to the core of a particular issue or topic in your area of expertise, and you're thinking of creating a signature course or central course for your business that's built around your expertise and key message.
+This is the category you pick if you feel ready to get to the core of a particular issue or topic in your area of expertise, and you're thinking of creating a signature online course or central course for your business that's built around your expertise and key message.

 One of my favorite coaches in the world, Jason Goldberg, went with The Deep Dive with his incredibly popular, profitable 8-week course called Playful Prosperity.

 Jason was ready to share his key message and show leaders how to create more impact and income in their business while having fun... and the results have been phenomenal.